maresverbrugge/BORN2BEROOT/Script/README.md

 ![](../Pics/explain_script.png)

+> This is an example of how the script is expected to work:
 ![](../Pics/example_script.png)

+> This is an example to check if the subject's requirements are met:
 ![](../Pics/commands_requirements.png)

-Below are commands you can use to check some of the subject’s requirements:
+Used commands to check some of the subject’s requirements:
 `head -n 2 /etc/os-release`
 `/usr/sbin/aa-status`
 `ss-tunlp`